Nissan Skyline: Marketing

 The Skyline sedan was targeted towards males over the age of 40.
 Also, Nissan branding was not used on this generation of the Skyline before the facelift; therefore, it is neither referred to as a Nissan or an Infiniti, but simply "Skyline."

 On 6 August 2015 and 1 March 2016, Japan Post released a personalized stamp set based on Nissan Skyline 2000GT-R (Type KPGC10), including 10 stamps and a model car for the featured vehicle.

 On 16 June 2017, Japan Post released Skyline 60th Anniversary original goods collection for catalogue, and Skyline 60th anniversary original goods for net shop.
 The catalogue collection includes pin badge set, Skyline 60th Anniversary and Nissan Skyline 2000GT (GC10) posters, set of 6 tumbler cups in RB26 engine-theme case, Skyline round table lamp with 8 plates, Duralumin card cases in Skyline 60th Anniversary and Skyline Hardtop 2000 Turbo RS stylings, Artket cloth/cushion in Skyline 60th Anniversary and Skyline 2000GT-R (KPGC110) designs.
 Net shop items include Skyline 60th Anniversary pure gold plaque with ALSI Skyline deluxe made by Ginza Tanaka, 1/6th scale GT-R S20 engine model.

+Fourteenth generation

+The fourteenth-generation Skyline was officially teased on 14 April 2026.
+On the same day, Nissan's official YouTube channel released a teaser video featuring the silhouette of a C10 Skyline racing against a new generation of the Skyline.
+The video also confirmed that this generation would once again feature four round taillights which is typically Skyline.
+According to Nissan, by utilizing generative artificial intelligence and digital simulation tools in design and manufacturing process, the model's development time has been cut to 26 months, down from its predecessor's time of 55 months.
+Nissan has confirmed that it will debut in December 2026.